 Part of Speech: Verb, transitive (takes a direct object)

 Meaning: 1.
 To turn away from, to point in a different direction, to divert, as to avert attention away from the fire.
 2. To prevent or ward off, as to avert an accident by taking precautions.

-Notes: Today's word contains a root found in many English words referring to various types of turning: introvert, someone turned inward, extravert, someone turned outward, pervert, someone who is just twisted.
-The noun, aversion, means "turning away" but also can refer to something that turns you away, repulses you, as an aversion to violence.
-To avert is to simply turn away, but to divert is to turn away toward something else, as traffic might be diverted down a side road.
+Notes: Today's word contains a root found in many English words referring to various types of turning: introvert, someone turned inward, extrovert, someone turned outward, pervert, someone who is just twisted.
+The noun, aversion, means "turning away" but also can refer to something that turns you away, repulses you, as 'an aversion to violence'.
+To avert is to simply turn away, but to divert is to turn away toward something else, as 'traffic might be diverted down a side road'.